genaipersonalization/genaipersonalization.github.io/index.md

 ## Information for the day of the workshop

 **Workshop at KDD2024**
-Submission deadline:
+Submission deadline: 28 May 2024

-Author notifications:
+Author notifications: 28 June 2024

-Meeting:
+Meeting: 26 August 2024